lohkokwee/CS441/README.md

 ```
     pip install requirements.txt
 ``` -->
-> Note: while connecting the nodes/routers interfaces, please wait for a few seconds until you see the horizontal bar and get an indication of completion before you proceed to connect another node - this is to ensure that the ARP routing tables are assigned correctly
+> While connecting the nodes/routers interfaces, please wait for a few seconds until you see the horizontal bar and get an indication of completion before you proceed to connect another node - this is to ensure that the ARP routing tables are assigned correctly

 1. Open five different terminals and run the commands below in their respective orders for each node.
 ```